Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 {: .language-bash}

 Enter your password when prompted.
-You will now be required to change your password.
+If this is the first time you have logged in, you will be required to change your password.

 #### On Windows
 1. Launch the MobusXterm software you downloaded.